ourworldventures/www_ourparadise/content/protection/index.md

 ### Mbweni Ruins Restoration

-<p>The Historic Ruins of the Mbweni School for freed slaves founded in 1874, with associations with Sir John Kirk, Zanzibar’s first scientific botanist.
-Kirk (1832 – 1922) was also instrumental in the ending of the East African Slave Trade.
-He was resident in Zanzibar for 20 years from 1866-1886.</p>
+<p>The Historic Ruins of the St Mary’s School for Girls (freed slaves) founded in 1874, have associations with Sir John Kirk.
+Kirk (1832 – 1922) was instrumental in the ending of the East African Slave Trade and was Zanzibar’s first scientific botanist.
+He was resident of the island for 20 years from 1866-1886.</p>

 <p>Near Mbweni Ruins is St John's Anglican Church, another thought-provoking reminder of the colonial missionary era.
 The caretaker-guide is a direct descendant of a freed slave who became the UMCA's first African deacon (junior priest).</p>